danbev/learning-knative/README.md

 can be found in [config.json](https://github.com/opencontainers/runtime-spec/blob/master/config.md).

 So we now have an idea of what a container is, a process, but what creates these processes.
 This is the responsibility of a container runtime.

+### Container runtime
 Docker contributed a runtime that they extracted named `runC`.
 There are others as well which I might expand upon later but for now just know that this is not the only possibly runtime.

 Something worth noting though is that these runtimes follow a specification that